Pleiotropy: Examples

+Human

 Albinism

 Albinism is the mutation of the TYR gene, also termed tyrosinase.
 This mutation causes the most common form of albinism.
 The mutation alters the production of melanin, thereby affecting melanin-related and other dependent traits throughout the organism.
 Melanin is a substance made by the body that is used to absorb light and provides coloration to the skin.
 Indications of albinism are the absence of color in an organism's eyes, hair, and skin, due to the lack of melanin.
-Some forms of albinism are also known to have symptoms that manifest themselves through rapid-eye movement, light sensitivity, and strabismus.
+Some forms of albinism are also known to have symptoms that manifest themselves through rapid eye movement, light sensitivity, and strabismus.